coguardio/coguard-cli/doc/cli/cli_man.md

 The parameter `<PATH_TO_FOLDER>` specifies the folder whose contents will be scanned for known configuration files.
 The fixes will be applied directly to the configuration files.
-Our general user-assumption is that the folder represents a repository, and that the user can than review the changes by typing `git diff` or equivalent commands.
+Our general assumption is that the folder represents a IaC code repository, and that the user can than review the changes by typing `git diff` or equivalent commands.

 **Remark:** The fixes are currently only applied to the files in the file system, not to the referenced Docker images.

-### Scanning of cloud snapshots
+### Scanning of cloud setups

 Using the CLI, snapshots of your current cloud setup can be extracted as Terraform files and subsequently scanned.
-Currently, out of the box, AWS, Azure and GCP are supported.
+Currently, AWS, Azure and GCP are supported.

+Authentication and credentials access vary for each service.
+Please see details below for your service configuration.

 #### AWS